Skip to content

 141. Supports the inclusion of women across palm oil operations, including addressing barriers faced?

-Points for external verification have been awarded on the basis of the company's RSPO-certified landbank.
-The company also reports having a women's committee for PT BIA but this focuses on human rights issues, not barriers in general.
+[Externally verified] Points for external verification have been awarded on the basis of the company's RSPO-certified landbank.
+The company also reports that it has a women's committee for PT BIA but this focuses on human rights issues, not barriers in general.
 The information is between two to five years old.

 • Y